A Different World: Sequel

 On August 23 and 24, 2012, Debbie Allen, the former chief creative force of A Different World from 1988 to 1993, wrote on Twitter that she wanted to reboot the series.
 Over a million people on Facebook, Twitter and blogs reacted to the tweet and approved of the potential reboot.

 The original cast reunited early 2024 on Today and The View to celebrate A Different Worlds ongoing impact and legacy.
 In February, they kicked off a 10-city tour stopping at many HBCUs to encourage student enrollment.

-On August 7, 2024, it was announced that a sequel to the series was in the works at Netflix.
-It would focus on characters Whitley & Dwayne's daughter that attends Hillman College.
-It will be a single-cam, half-hour comedy series from writer/executive producer Felicia Pride, who has worked on Bel-Air and Grey's Anatomy, and executive producers Debbie Allen, Mandy Summers, Tom Werner, Gina Prince-Bythewood and Reggie Bythewood.
+On August 7, 2024, Deadline reported that a sequel to the series was in the works at Netflix: a single-camera half-hour comedy focusing on original cast characters Whitley & Dwayne's daughter, who also attends Hillman College.
+Deadline indicated that the series would be written and produced by Felicia Pride, who has worked on Bel-Air and Grey's Anatomy, and that Debbie Allen, who directed the original series, would be an executive producer, along with Mandy Summers, Tom Werner, Gina Prince-Bythewood and Reggie Bythewood.
 On March 28, 2025, Netflix ordered a pilot of the sequel series.

+In December 2025, Netflix announced that original "A Different World" stars Jasmine Guy, Kadeem Hardison, Cree Summer, and Darryl M. Bell would reprise their original roles in the sequel series.
+Netflix also confirmed that American singer and actress Maleah Joi Moon had been cast as Dwayne and Whitley's daughter, who would take on her college experience at the same college her parents attended, alongside new cast members Jordan Aaron Hall, Alijah Kai, and Kennedi Reece.

+On May 29, 2026, Deadline reported that the sequel would premiere on September 24, 39 years to the day of the original series' premiere.